Skip to main content

 Situation: It is 8 p.m. and I have not exercised.
 Automatic thought: "It is too late.
 I am too tired.
 I will just start fresh tomorrow."
 Emotion: Relief (80%), guilt (60%) Evidence against: I have worked out at 9 p.m. before and felt better afterward.
 Tomorrow I said the same thing.
 Balanced thought: "I am tired, but a 20-minute walk would still count and I would feel less guilty.
 I do not need a perfect workout."
 Outcome: Moderate reduction in avoidance urge

-Over time, thought records train you to catch distortions faster - eventually in real time, without writing anything down.
+Over time, thought records train you to catch distortions faster, eventually in real time, without writing anything down.
+If you already keep a habit journal, the thought record fits neatly alongside your daily entries, with the one-line note field capturing what the urge said and how you answered it.

 2. Behavioral Activation